dmitrydnl/BitSkinsApi/README.md

 * Easy to use
 * Automatic two-factor authentication
 * Full coverage of the BitSkins General API
+* Full coverage of the BitSkins Buy Orders API
 * Full coverage of the BitSkins Crypto Deposits API

 ## Tests